 We have not yet completed all of our VFM work and so are not in a position to issue our Auditor's Annual Report.
 An audit letter explaining the reasons for the delay is attached in the Appendix G to this report.
-We expect to issue our Auditor's Annual Report by June 2023.
-This is in line with the National Audit Office's revised deadline, which requires the Auditor's Annual Report to be issued no more than three months after the date of the opinion on the financial statements.
+Given that we are into the 2022-23 audit year we will complete joint reporting of VFM work for 2021-22 and 2022-23.